Unit2795/node-graph-editor-example/README.md

 - Allow panning/zooming of grid
 - Virtualize the grid so that only visible nodes are rendered
 - Allow multiple nodes to be connected simultaneously, maybe by drawing a line between them
+- Allow sectors to be added to the grid to help organize nodes
+- Explore alternate means of rendering the diagram, such as using WebGL, canvas, or a game engine?
+(This might be overkill and may not be faster or necessary)